webstar0411/webstar0411/README.md

 # Senior Front-end Developer
 Hello, Everyone.
 Thank you for having a look at my profile

-I am an enthusiastic JavaScript developer who loves solving difficult technical issues.
+I am an enthusiastic full-stack developer who loves solving difficult technical issues.
 TypeScript, JavaScript, React, Angular, Vue.js, Express are my specialists.
 My objective is simply to be the best web developer I can be and to contribute to the technology industry all that I know and can do.
 I am dedicated to perfecting my craft by learning from seasoned developers.